A step-by-step guide to the driver's licensing process in Florida.

 The following tests are required:

 - A written exam, which is made up of two multiple-choice sections: Road Rules (traffic laws) and Road Signs.
-Each section consists of 20 questions, and you must get a minimum of 15 correct answers on each section in order to pass.
+You must score an 80% or better to pass.

 - A vision test with an eye machine.
 You must have 20/40 (or better) vision in each eye, and both eyes together, with or without corrective lenses in order to pass.